themirrazz/lithiumdocs/docs/v0.0.1/InnerWorkings.md

 An object representing a configuration for receiving Feedback.
 Right now, we only support Google Forms, but we're planning on adding support for other platforms like Microsoft Forms or MailChimp Survey.

 ### Type &lt;String&gt;
 The type of form.
-As of now, values besides "GoogleForms" are ignored.
+As of now, values besides "GoogleForms" and "Hidden" are ignored.
+Unless the value is "Hidden", if the `Feedback` object exists, the feedback form will still show up in Explain Live.

 ### FormViewID &lt;String?&gt;
 The ID from the URL used to access and  fill out your form.
 If your form's URL was `https://docs.google.com/forms/d/e/abcdef38924824892548/viewform`, then you'd just put `abcdef38924824892548`.
 (Putting the entire URL will cause a critical error!) *Only used by Google Forms.*